-Lindsey is an Engagement Strategist and dynamic water industry leader that brings local, interstate and international experience in the public and private sectors.
-She is known for using her water industry knowledge to powerfully communicate complex ideas and concepts for a broad audience.
-She is passionate about strengthening connections between water infrastructure and the communities that it serves.
-As the Managing Director of Foundry, she draws on the Associates to pull together the “dream team” to deliver the best outcome for clients.
+Lindsey is an Engagement Strategist and dynamic water industry leader who brings local, interstate and international experience in the public and private sectors.
+She is known for using her deep water industry knowledge to powerfully communicate complex ideas and concepts for a broad audience.
+She is passionate about connecting great solutions with the people who need them.

 Amelia comes from a technical consulting background, and has experience in numerical modelling and all things GIS.
 With her innate organisation skills and unrelenting enthusiasm, she plays an active role in project delivery, proposal writing, logistics and business marketing, and provides personal support for our wonderful Managing Director, Lindsey.
 Like the rest of the team at Foundry, Amelia shares a passion for bringing watery innovation to life through clever and powerful communication.

 She is concurrently studying a Master of Environment at Melbourne University, and her majors in Education and Social Change resonate well with her desire to inspire positive, sustainable and long-lasting social change.
 Amelia is also an avid hockey player, and when she is not behind the desk you can find her hitting it up at her local hockey club.